-The Bishop Way is a bystander education and prevention awareness program for Ohio Wesleyan students, faculty, and staff.
+The Bishop Way is a bystander education and prevention awareness program for Ohio Wesleyan students.
 The programs are designed to educate and empower the community to make responsible and healthy decisions.

 This initiative, through the Division of Student Engagement and Success, is dedicated to providing resources and programming related to active bystander skills, education about community norms and standards, and wellness education as it relates to topics such as alcohol and other drugs, hazing, mental health, and sexual respect.